 - The lightest and easiest to carry

-- Supports PPS for fast charging on the latest smartphones
+- Supports PPS for fast charging of the latest smartphones

 - Simultaneous charging is not possible